peteroupc/classic-wallpaper/uielements.md

 - IBM Enhanced Graphics Adapter's (EGA) 640 &times; 350 16-color display mode: 96 horizontal and 72 vertical pixels per inch.
 - IBM Color/Graphics Adapter's (CGA) 640 &times; 200 2-color display mode: 96 horizontal and 48 vertical pixels per inch.

 An image can be adapted for display modes with pixel densities that differ from the VGA mode just given (which is the usual one in the mid-1990s) by scaling the image's width, height, or both.
 For example, a 300 &times; 300 image, when adapted for the EGA mode, becomes a shrunken 300 &times; 225 image (the height becomes 72/96 = 3/4 of the original height).
-If a display mode has uniform pixel spacing, one way to find an appropriate scaling factor for images is to divide the mode's pixels per inch by 96 (or whatever value of pixels per inch is the "normal" one); examples of such a factor are 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2 (for high-pixel-density displays), and 3 (for very-high-pixel-density displays).
+If a display mode is isotropic, one way to find an appropriate scaling factor for images is to divide the mode's pixels per inch by 96 (or whatever value of pixels per inch is the "normal" one); examples of such a factor are 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2 (for high-pixel-density displays), and 3 (for very-high-pixel-density displays).

 More generally, units similar to the spacing from one pixel to another may be employed as units of measure for user-interface elements, for design purposes to promote right-sized user interfaces.
 Examples include [**_dialog box units_**](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [**_effective pixels_**](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display and its size, among other things).